 Borrower Defense to Repayment Program

+Borrowers who attended schools that misled them or engaged in deceptive practices can seek relief under the Borrower Defense to Repayment Program.
 In most cases, borrowers will have their loans discharged without needing to take any additional action.
 The IRS has also taken the position that loans discharged under “Defense to Repayment” are never taxable.

 Other Federal Programs – Tax Relief Through 2025

-Private Student Loans
+What About Private Student Loans?

 If you are one of the few people who have had private student loan debt canceled or forgiven, the unfortunate news is that it may still be taxable.
 At this time, the IRS has not made statements or provided any guidance related to the taxability of this type of student loan debt.
-Unless advised by a tax professional to so otherwise, assume that you’ll need to include any canceled private student loan debt as income on your tax return.
+Unless advised by a tax professional to do so otherwise, assume that you’ll need to include any canceled private student loan debt as income on your tax return.

 State Tax Liability

-Although the federal government has taken to steps to ensure borrowers are not hit with a big tax bill, there are a few states that may attempt to collect taxes.
-For example, Mississippi, Minnesota, Wisconsin, Arkansas, and Kansas all treat forgiven student loans as taxable income.
+Although the federal government has taken steps to ensure borrowers are not hit with a big tax bill, there are a few states that may attempt to collect taxes.
+For example, Mississippi, Indiana, Wisconsin, Arkansas, and North Carolina all treat forgiven student loans as taxable income.
 If they don’t change their laws to mirror the federal tax exemption, borrowers in those states could receive larger tax bills next year.
 Other states, such as New York and Pennsylvania, have already indicated that they will follow federal guidelines and not tax any student loans forgiven under Biden’s program.
 Those who live in Florida and other states with similar tax structures don’t need to worry since they don’t pay state income taxes anyway.

 Need Help?